roberth26/recommerce/README.md

 /utils
 ```

-#### App Module
+#### The `/app` Module
 The `/app` module--wait for it--*is* the application.
 It bootstraps the application, and forks the thread-like middleware provided by the modules.
+It is the "god module" and the intersection point for all the decoupled modules.
 It composes the other modules and orchestrates between them.
-It also delegates to the other modules.
-`/app` depends on the other modules, but they do not depend on it (the other modules do not import from `/app`).
+It also delegates to the other modules. `/app` depends on the other modules, but they do not depend on it (the other modules do not import from `/app`).
 I've found this to be a good strategy in avoiding circular dependency issues.
-It also encourages reuseable, app-agnostic modules.
-Database schemas and APIs are likely to be reused by applications, so I like to build redux modules around those schemas and APIs.
+It also encourages reuseable, app-agnostic modules that can evolve into standalone packages.

 `/app` defines the root-level `State` type of the Redux store.
 It does so by composing the `State` types of the other modules into a tree.
 Only `/app` knows the shape of the top-level state tree.
 It does not need to know the shape of its branches.